+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Experimental Case Study: applied on HCP Zinc Coating

 After these first two examples with a single dominant slip trace in the strain map, we now turn to a more complex scenario where multiple slip systems with different trace orientations are simultaneously active.
-The Zinc grain analyzed in \autoref{fig8} illustrates a case where several slip systems are active.
-The deformation pattern captured in the effective strain field (\autoref{fig8}(b)) reveals distinct arrays of slip bands, indicating the multi-slip nature of the deformation.
+The Zinc grain analyzed in \autoref{fig8} shows a case where several slip systems are active.
+The deformation pattern as observed in the effective strain field (\autoref{fig8}(b)) reveals distinct arrays of slip bands, indicating the multi-slip nature of the deformation.

-The \psslip method is applied here, including no less than 17 slip systems after Radon transform preselection.
+The \psslip method is applied here, including 17 slip systems after Radon transform preselection.
 While this number is significant, there is only 1 group of 3 nondiscriminatory slip systems: PyrICA-2, PyrICA-7 and PyrII-2.
 Notably, the Basal slip systems are not among those preselected.

 The \psslip results shown in \autoref{fig8} clarify which slip systems are active.
-Slip system PyrII-2 is conclusively identified and the configuration of its activity conforms to the slip trace, which serves as an indirect validation of the results.
-The other part of the deformation is attributed to the nondiscriminatory group mentioned above, for which also the traces match the observed slip system activity field.
+Slip system PyrII-2 is conclusively identified and the orientation of the slip bands conforms to the slip trace, which serves as an indirect validation of the results.
+The other part of the deformation is attributed to the nondiscriminatory group mentioned above, for which the traces also match the observed slip system activity field.
 Based on this, we can conclude that Pyramidal-II can occur in this Zn alloy, with potential activity also from Pyramidal-I CA. Additionally, it shows that \psslip can handle a large number of potentially active slip systems.